mjgasior/cracker-app/scripts/README.md

     ./lightsail-compose.sh

 - `db-dump.sh` - creates a database dump from a local Docker container MongoDB in current folder
-- `db-upload.sh` - not yet ready - will upload the database dump to Lightsail instance
+- `db-upload.sh` - not yet ready - will upload the database dump to Lightsail instance (this script needs ip address as an argument, for example `.\scripts\db-upload.sh 18.184.225.8`)
 - `new-instance.sh` - this script creates a new \$3.50 plan (nano plan) Ubuntu 16 instance on Lightsail
 - `wipe.sh` - deletes the Lightsail instance, detaches the static IP, but doesn't delete the static IP (you need to delete it manually because AWS will charge you after an hour of having a detached static IP)